liquicode/lib-managed-storage/readme.md

 	`MakePublic` is an optional boolean value.
 	If a boolean value is provided it will mark the matched objects as public or not public accordingly.

-- `Unshare ( User, CriteriaOrID, NotReaders, NotWriters, MakeUnpublic )`
+- `Unshare ( User, Criteria, NotReaders, NotWriters, MakeUnpublic )`
 	: Unshares objects from other users.
 	`NotReaders` is a string or array of strings, containing the `user_id`s of the users that cannnot read these objects.
 	The readers list is updated and not overwritten.